Eplistical/CashbackTracker/README.md

-# EbatesTracker
+# CashbackTracker
-A naive crawler that traces cash back rates on Ebates
+A naive crawler that traces cash back rates on cashback websites

 ## How to use:
 * clone the code